Frequently Asked Questions About the CAST

 Does the Center offer any accessibility related accommodations for tutoring or academic coaching?

-The Tutoring Center strives to foster an environment that is inclusive of students of all abilities.
-To enhance and provide an equitable student experience, the Center offers several reasonable accommodations that are available for any student to request at the time of their tutoring or academic coaching appointment.
+The Center for Academic Success & Tutoring (CAST) strives to foster an environment that is inclusive of students of all abilities.
+To enhance and provide an equitable student experience, the CAST offers several reasonable accommodations that are available for any student to request at the time of their tutoring or academic coaching appointment.
 Students are not required to disclose a disability in order to receive an accommodation as it pertains to tutoring services.

 Available tutoring related accommodations are listed below: